-Patients commented positively that staff were caring, friendly and welcoming.
-We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were professional, caring and helpful.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.